PlayStation VR Review

 Sony has entered the virtual reality space with a product built for gamers, but accessible to all.
 Does it find a foothold in the real world?

 The biggest problem with PlayStation VR is that it’s expensive.
-More expensive than the actual PS4 console you need in order to play it.
-But if you’re not scared off by the $549 price tag, then the experience it provides isn’t embarrassed by its more illustrious competition and offers a robust and enjoyable run of launch gaming content that is frequently exhilarating.
+It was more expensive than the PS4 console you needed to play it when it first came out.
+It's since had a price drop, but remains a costly addition.
+But if you’re not scared off by the $419 price tag, then the experience it provides isn’t embarrassed by its more illustrious competition and offers a robust and enjoyable run of gaming content that is frequently exhilarating.

 Is PlayStation VR easy to setup?